yonghoson/yonghoson.github.io/_posts/2021-06-10-Real-time-Pedestrian-Detection.md

 ![pedestrian](https://raw.githubusercontent.com/yonghoson/yonghoson.github.io/master/images/pedestrian.PNG)

 ## Importing Images
-First we import images from the directory where images are stored using ```os``` library.
-Then we split the data into train and test sets. as you can see in the ```parameters``` section, the ratio has been set to 0.2, which means if there are 1000 images, then we will use 200 imgages for testing.
+First we import images from the directory path where images are stored using ```os``` library.
+Then we split the data into train and test sets as you can see in the ```parameters``` section, the ratio has been set to 0.2, which means if there are 1000 images, then we will use 200 imgages for testing.

 ```python
 # Parameters